Gastroscopy – The Procedure Explained

 Intravenous conscious sedation

 The sedation is administered into a vein in your hand or arm just before the start of the procedure.
+This is often given in addition to the anaesthetic throat spray.
 This will not make you go to sleep but should help you to feel more relaxed.
 It is important that you are awake for the procedure so that you are able to follow simple instructions.

 • sign legally binding documents